Last updated on February 24th, 2022 at 04:38 pm

 - Before buying a cat or dog in Germany, you may wanna do some thorough research in your area for a certified breeder.
 Most legit breeders will already be verified members in organisations relevant to the animals that they breed.

-- Animal breeders in Germany have to go through various certifications and verifications, with very little loopholes to allow a ‘puppy or kitten’ mill type of situation.
+- Steer clear of breeders outside of Germany.
+Animal breeders in Germany have to go through various certifications and verifications, with very few loopholes to allow a ‘puppy or kitten’ mill type of situation.
 So even if there are kittens or puppies on sale for a much cheaper price elsewhere outside Germany, I highly recommend sticking with breeders inside German borders.

 - I found it best to contact breeders in our local area.
 This way we were able to personally visit them and check their facilities – whether the animals looked healthy and happy, their house was clean and spacious enough for all animals.